 A new, open-air observation deck is just one of the lesser-known alternatives that will allow you to get a bird’s-view of the Shibuya Scramble.
 Here are a some of the non-Starbucks places you can go.

 A familiar sight to Tokyoites and tourists is the landmark of Shibuya 109, the department store housed in a tall, cylindrical structure on the corner between Dogenzaka and Bunkamura Street.
 Until recently, the 109 Men’s branch sat in a separate building that was directly adjacent to the Scramble.
-Now that building is undergoing a renewal and re-branding as Magnet by Shibuya 109.
+That building has since undergone a renewal and re-branding as Magnet by Shibuya 109.

 Follow the signs to the door where an outside staircase leads up to the roof.
-There you will find Crossing View, the new open-air observation deck overlooking the Shibuya Scramble.
-The rooftop and its hip, graffiti-tagged walls double as an event space; you’ll need to cut through tables and chairs to access the observation deck.
+There you will find Crossing View, the open-air observation deck overlooking the Shibuya Scramble.
+The rooftop and its hip, graffiti-tagged walls double as an event space so you’ll need to cut through tables and chairs to access the observation deck.

 This is where you can see the view in the main photo at the very top of this page.
-It’s currently the best place in Shibuya to get an aerial view of the Scramble.
+It’s currently one of the best places in Shibuya to get an aerial view of the Scramble.

 One of the best-kept secrets for aspiring Scramble birds might be Shunsai, the Japanese restaurant high up on the Shibuya Excel Hotel Tokyu’s 25th floor.
 If you get a window table on the far right corner at Shunsai, you should have a good view of the Scramble down below.
 The restaurant serves kaiseki meals, comprised of numerous small dishes served on one individual tray.
 Reservations are available for lunch and dinner; breakfast is first-come, first-serve.